maxisam/angular-universal-dotnet-core/README.md

 #### Deployment

-Usual deployment process just like any dotnet core web app.
+Usual deployment process just like any dotnet core web app and make sure the web.config transfer correctly (web.config should merge with web.release.config).

 #### Setup node environment